-While Covid-19 may have brought the world to a standstill, the pandemic didn’t stop employees from switching jobs in 2020.
+COVID-19 might have brought the world to a temporary standstill, but the pandemic didn’t stop employees from switching jobs.
 The 2021 IBM CEO Study shows that 1 in 5 employees voluntarily changed employers in 2020.
 The report also shows that finding more purpose and meaning in daily work ranked as the second-highest reason for the switch.
-The same held for Andrew Woller, an ex–sales and account manager in 2020 and a full-time digital marketer now in 2021.
-This is the story of Andrew Woller, who reclaimed his passion for marketing and ventured into digital marketing from a sales-driven role.
+Andrew Woller, an ex–sales and account manager in 2020 too chose a career in digital marketing in 2021.
+This is the story of a man who reclaimed his passion for marketing and ventured into digital marketing from a sales-driven role.

 An introspection into his career choices and job roles drew Andrew Woller back to marketing as a discipline.
 A PSU graduate in marketing, his first introduction to digital marketing learning was during his senior year at school in 2017.
 Since then, the digital marketing landscape has evolved considerably and continues to grow substantially.

 Businesses are spending a lot more on digital advertising today, and it is expected to surpass $526 billion by 2023.
-This opens up several avenues for those aspiring to build their careers in digital marketing.
-In fact, the McKinley 2019 report shows that 61% of companies were actively looking to hire digital marketers on their internal team.
+This opens up several avenues for those aspiring to build a career in digital marketing.
+The McKinley 2019 report shows that 61% of companies were actively looking to hire digital marketers on their internal teams.

 Making that transition from one career path to another requires much thought and resolve.
 Andrew had to learn the most in-demand skills and techniques in a rapidly changing digital marketing landscape.
 He evaluated several learning options for digital marketing, including the graduate programs at his alma mater Penn State University.
 During his research, he discovered the Professional Certificate in Digital Marketing by Northwestern, Kellogg School of Management.
 Andrew shares, “I do truly believe that it’s worth going to a business school with a top 10 program in the country.
 My chats with the Emeritus program advisor gave me clarity on the modules, assignments, and hours to expect as well the networks and connections the program could open for me.”

 Transitioning into a new career journey needs more than an advanced learning module.
 It demands dedicated hours of study by the participants, hands-on learning, and real-time application of the course material.
 That is what Andrew imbibed the most through the program.
-Over six months of the program, Andrew, along with his cohorts, worked on real-world digital marketing challenges.
+Over six months of the program, Andrew and his cohorts worked on real-world digital marketing challenges.
 Participants test different marketing campaigns, map customer journeys on social media, and learn the technicalities of managing various online campaigns.

 “I took that leap of faith, and I think people need to do that as well.
 Especially with everyone working from home, it’s super important to get out of your comfort zone to learn something new and continue to upskill for your personal growth.
 I decided to break that barrier, go back to school, connected with so many people, learned something new, and succeeded to get here.
 Who knows where I’m going to go from here!
 I prioritize learning now, and I prioritize continuing to develop my skill set.”